 Interestingly, they prey on amphibians except for toads because of their foul skin secretion, which wards off predators.
-A pretty fascinating fact is that coyotes kill rattlesnakes to serve as food and protect against vicious attacks on their pups.
-They first deceitfully tease the snake, which then stretches out, allowing the coyotes an excellent angle to clap their jaws against the head of the snake and finally take it out.
+When coyotes kill rattlesnakes to serve as food and protect against vicious attacks on their pups, they first deceitfully tease the snake, which then stretches out, allowing the coyotes an excellent angle to clap their jaws against the head of the snake and finally take it out.

 What Eats Coyotes?

-Coyotes Predators: Wolves
+Coyote Predators: Wolves

 Being one of the most predominant predators of coyotes, wolves hold the record of being the sole facilitator of a 39% decline in the population of coyotes in the Lamar River Valley during the reintroduction of wolves in the 1990s.
 A study reports a 33% decline in the population of coyotes in the Grand Teton National Park compared to other parks devoid of wolves.

-Coyotes Predators: Cougars
+Coyote Predators: Cougars

-Coyotes Predators: American Black and Grizzly Bears
+Coyote Predators: American Black and Grizzly Bears

-Coyotes Predators: Canada Lynx
+Coyote Predators: Canada Lynx

-The Canada lynx is often referred to as a specialist predator whose presence in a particular settlement or range is dependent on the availability of prey.
-It is very stealthy in its ambush, as it can easily take on an unsuspecting coyote.
-The Canada lynx eats coyotes, and it is also very fond of hares.
+This predator hunts mainly at night and can kill its prey with a bite to the head or neck.
+It is often referred to as a specialist predator whose presence in a particular settlement or range is dependent on the availability of prey.
+It is very stealthy in its ambush and can easily take on an unsuspecting coyote.
+Apart from coyotes, it is also very fond of hares.

-Other Coyotes Predators
+Other Coyote Predators